amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 '''

 After it's done, check out the results where you specified the output folder.
 There will be a 'models' folder which was generated during training and a 'results' folder which was generated using the model from the 'models' folder.
 In the results folder you have detection files in the standard PASCAL VOC test output (i.e. for submission).
 Also if you set 'evaluate' to 'True' and you had the annotations for the 'test_split', then you will get a file containing the average precision for each class and the mean AP as well.

+You can try using the obtained models with the online detector to see some live results from your images (in the same way you used the downloaded models in the first part of this doc).
+Do not expect great results!
+For better results try training over an ImageNet pre-trained model.